manthanugemuge/basic-snake-game/README.md

 A Simple Snake Game using Basic Html, CSS & Javascript

 ## About The Project
-SImple SNake Game with music and increasing mechanics.
+Simple Snake Game with music and increasing mechanics.

 ## Tech Stacks Used